CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 The template also creates roles and access keys with the same permissions.

-If deploying from the command-line, a role will work if you are running inside an EC2 instance, within ECS, or a lambda, as these can inherit roles from AWS.
+If deploying from the command-line, a role will work if you are running inside an EC2 instance, within ECS, or a Lambda function, as these can inherit roles from AWS.
 Access keys are also a simpler, but less secure option.

 If deploying using the GitHub Action, you'll want to use access keys.